 At Deerhurst and Apperley we aim to provide all pupils, regardless of ethnicity, culture, religion, home language, family background, learning difficulties, disabilities, gender or ability, equal access to all aspects of school life and work to ensure that every child is valued fully as an individual.
+All practitioners are working to provide equality of opportunity and anti-discriminatory practice, ensuring that every child is included and supported.
 Practitioners, as role models, are aware of the influence of adults in promoting positive attitudes and prepare pupils for life in a diverse and multi-faith society.